bawejahritik/AutoServ/sprint1.md

 # Sprint 1

-## User stories:
+## User stories
-1. As a user, I want to look back at my service purchase history and also have functionality to rebook or buy again.
+1. Service History: As a user, I want to look back at my service purchase history and also have functionality to rebook or buy again.
-2. As a user, I want to get email notifications for my service updates
+2. Email Notifications: As a user, I want to get email notifications for my service updates
-3. As a user, i want an online payment method with multiple payment options
+3. Flexible Payment Methods: As a user, i want an online payment method with multiple payment options
-4. As a user, I want to track my service progress and status.
+4. Service Status: As a user, I want to track my service progress and status.
-5. As a user, I want car pickup and drop facility
+5. Pickup and Drop: As a user, I want car pickup and drop facility
-6. As a user, I should be able to cancel a scheduled service appointment
+6. Cancel Appointment: As a user, I should be able to cancel a scheduled service appointment
-7. As a user, I should be able to reschedule an appointment
+7. Reschedule Appointment: As a user, I should be able to reschedule an appointment
-8. As a user, i want to schedule a service(Appointment Booking)
+8. Appointment Booking: As a user, i want to schedule a service(Appointment Booking)

-## UI design:
+## UI Design

 ### Appointment form
 <img src="https://github.com/bawejahritik/AutoServ/blob/main/UI/Appointment%20Booking%20Form.png" style="width:600px;height:450px;">

-### Homepage:
+### Homepage
 <img src= "https://github.com/bawejahritik/AutoServ/blob/main/UI/HomePage_V2.png" style="width:600px;height:450px;">

-### Tracking page
+### Tracking Page
 <img src= "https://github.com/bawejahritik/AutoServ/blob/main/UI/Tracking.png" style="width:600px;height:450px;">

 Link to Jamboard: https://jamboard.google.com/d/16C0-aCpWdahX1h78SHSJIZL9Dw5H1KbxJU_rImTVPSg/edit?usp=sharing